 Unlike the other instructional designers, these instructional designers must market their business, find clients, manage payments, work with clients across all industries and verticals, and the list goes on.
 They usually have to purchase all of their tools, too, which can be costly.

 Don’t get me wrong, it is super nice to be able to select which projects they want to work on though.
 Earlier today, I was chatting with a woman in a FB group who shared that she was doing laundry and then going to do some captioning.

 How awesome is that?
 Freelancing can provide tremendous value in the area of work-life balance.

 Another bonus, the longer you work in and on your freelance business, the more you can build client relationships, score some referrals, and start being pickier about what projects you accept.
 I started my business as a side-hustling freelance instructional designer and eventually built it into a full-time business.

 It’s also true that freelancers must be organized and motivated to work, manage multiple client projects, and to hustle to find more work.
 That is something to keep in mind as you are evaluating which category of instructional designer you are interested in.

 What does an instructional designer’s day look like?

 It’s never the same from one day to the next, which is one of the many things I love about my job.
 It also depends on what type of instructional designer you are, which is different than the three categories I mentioned above.

 Some instructional designers focus completely on content and engagement.
-Others are considered full stack instructional designers, which means they do everything, including eLearning development.
+Others are considered full stack instructional designers and eLearning developers, which means they do everything, including eLearning development.

 Some of the things that instructional designers do on a day-to-day basis are: